Techtonica/curriculum/projects/submitting-work.md

 First, open terminal.
 Go into or `cd` into the techtonica assignment repo.
 In this example repository is called `techtonica-assignments-repo`.

-I assume you you are in a git repos working tree.
-You can check using the following command: which will print `true` if you are in a git repos working tree
+I assume you are in a git repos working tree.
+You can check using the following command, which will print `true` if you are in a git repos working tree

 ```bash
 git rev-parse --is-inside-work-tree